alvivar/chat/README.md

 # chat.py

-This library aims to provide a unified interface for interacting with various AI language models across different providers like OpenAI, Anthropic, and Google.
+A simple, unified API for interacting with AI language models from multiple providers (OpenAI, Anthropic, and Google).
 It offers:

 -   A `Chat` class for managing conversations with AI models.
 -   A `@prompt` decorator to simplify prompt creation.